naojsoft/g2remote/operation.md

 connecting ...
 g2connect>
 ```

+For Windows OS users, your first connection attempt will likely result in a popup dialog box
+from Windows Defender Firewall with a message prompting you to "Allow Python to
+communicate on these networks:".
+Make sure that the "Private networks" box is checked
+and then click on "Allow access".
+After that, the connection should proceed normally.

 6).
 Open VNC screens by typing the number of the screen (1-8).
 See the
     explanation below for a description of the screens.